UserSimCRS v2: Simulation-Based Evaluation for Conversational Recommender Systems: UserSimCRS v2 Extensions

 \paragraph{Dialogue Policy.} The dialogue policy determines the dialogue acts of the next user utterance based on the current agenda and dialogue state.
 In the agenda-based simulator, this operation is handled by the interaction model.
 For UserSimCRS v2, the interaction model is revised to align with the new data format that uses dialogue acts and an information need to guide the conversation.
 In particular, the agenda is now initialized based on the information need, including a disclosure dialogue act for each constraint and an inquiry dialogue act for each request.
 Furthermore, we modify the agenda update process to better reflect the natural flow of recommendation dialogues, drawing inspiration from \citet{Lyu:2021:WWW}.
 They observe that an initial elicitation stage typically precedes the first recommendation, after which the user makes inquiries and critiques on the recommended items.
 Accordingly, our new process explicitly handles four cases: (1) elicitation, (2) recommendation, (3) inquiry, and (4) other.
 A different type of dialogue act is pushed to the agenda for the first three cases; for example, a disclosure dialogue act is added to the agenda when the CRS elicits information.
 In the last case, the next dialogue act is either taken from the agenda (if coherent with the current dialogue state) or sampled based on historical data.
 Note that all the slot-value pairs in the dialogue acts are derived from the information need or from the user's preferences if not present in the information need.

 \paragraph{Natural Language Generation.} The NLG component is responsible for generating human-like textual utterance based on the dialogue acts provided by the dialogue policy component.
-In UserSimCRS v2, we introduce an LLM-based NLG component (relying on an LLM hosted on Ollama).
+In UserSimCRS v2, we introduce an LLM-based NLG component.
 It aims to increase the diversity of the generated responses compared to the template-based NLG component from UserSimCRS v1.
 To generate an utterance, this component uses a prompt that includes placeholders for dialogue acts and, optionally, additional annotations (e.g., emotion).
 We also provide a default prompt, following a few-shot approach with examples from the augmented IARD dataset, for the movie domain, alongside its corresponding configuration.